Why are your website visitors queuing?

 VIP visitor access

 Allowing direct access or speedier employment of your service for preferred customers is managed in your control settings.
-This requires the same level of safeguarding security and a possible change in architecture to address bottlenecks and delivery of different queues.
+This requires the same level of safeguarding security in your virtual waiting rooms and a possible change in architecture to address bottlenecks and delivery of different queues.

 Eager users logging on in advance

-What do you do with an excessive amount of traffic before an event launches?
-If you set up a queue to hold early visitors in place, does it adhere to the fairness of setting a specific event launch time?
-At the same time, you don’t want all of that traffic to cripple your site before your queue system launches.
+What do you do with an excessive amount of online traffic before an event launches?
+If you set up a visitor queue to hold early visitors in place, does it adhere to the fairness of setting a specific event launch schedule?
+At the same time, you don’t want all of that web traffic to cripple your site before your visitor queue system launches.

-Creating a queue that allocates a random order at the designated event start-time is a solution that fits with fairness etiquette.
-There are answers to every issue.
-Make sure your system covers every eventuality.
+Creating a visitor queue that allocates a random order at the designated event start-time is a solution that fits with fairness etiquette.
+There are answers to every issue, and we have a helpful article on how virtual waiting rooms work for further details.
+Make sure your visitor queue system covers every eventuality.

 The key factors to choosing your virtual queuing system